-The end of March is Spring Break time here in Fort Mill, SC.
+The end of March is Spring Break time here in Indian Land, SC.
 Theoretically, this is meant to be a time to relax, but parents know this break is usually a busy one!
 Vacation plans keep people on the go.
 No one wants to be hampered by recovering from a bunion procedure.
 The good news for active people is that they won’t be complete couch potatoes while they heal; a full recovery means physical therapy exercise after bunion surgery.

 A bunion procedure corrects the deformity and then closes the incision that opened up the foot.
 The recovery afterward is when your foot really heals.
 A full recovery involves post-operative therapy to get you back into your activities.